Apply for funding to support research at Royal Museums Greenwich through our Caird Research Fellowships.

 Outcome of applications

-Applicants will be informed in December 2020 if they have been successful or have been selected for interview.
+Applicants will be informed by mid-January 2021 if they have been successful or have been selected for interview.

 Interviews by the Academic Awards Committee will be held at the Museum in January/February 2021.